WELCOME to the online home of

 2015 Promises to be a big year for Troop 50.
 Starting with our annual skiing and winter sports trip and then moving to our Gold Rush February campout.
 In March we will be roughing it with a mountainman campout complete with shotgun and rifle shooting, cooking on open fires and night hiking through some untamed forests.
 More to come as the year moves to spring and summer!

-March 12th - Shooting Instruction/Open fire cooking, Bring a Friend Night. trip permission Slips due - committee meeting following troop meeting
+March 12th - Firearm Safety, Bring a Friend Night. trip permission Slips due - committee meeting following troop meeting

 March 19th - Uniform Inspection and patrol time